cschweda/awesome-z-machine/README.md

 - [ZIL - Zork Implementation Language - History of the Language // YouTube](https://www.youtube.com/watch?v=-oPIXEn7xcE)

 ### MDL Resources

+> MDL (Model Development Language,or colloquially also referred to as More Datatypes than Lisp or MIT Design Language is a programming language, a descendant of the language Lisp.
+Its initial purpose was to provide high level language support for the Dynamic Modeling Group at Massachusetts Institute of Technology's (MIT) Project MAC.
+It was initially developed in 1971 on a PDP-10 computer on a time-sharing operating system named Incompatible Timesharing System (ITS).
+From: https://en.wikipedia.org/wiki/MDL_(programming_language)

 - [_The MDL Programming Language_ by S. W. Galley and Greg Pfister // GitHub](https://github.com/taradinoc/mdl-docs)